Spartek-Edge-Labs/cattledrive/README.md

 - [Pulp](https://pulpproject.org/)
 - A variation of ever script I've ever written on every project I've ever been on

 The script should be generally idempotent, but recommend you test on a fresh folder before using it as a mirror script.
+See [TODO](./TODO.md) for things that could use improvement.

 ## Usage
 ```bash